The leader sets the bar for the organization.

 Here are 7 ways the leader sets the bar:

-Vision casting – The God-given vision to the people is primarily communicated by the senior leader.
+Vision casting – The vision, even a God-given vision, is primarily communicated by the senior leader.
 Others will only take it as serious as you do.
 Keeping it ever before the people primarily is in your hands.

 Character – The moral value of the church and staff follows closely behind its senior leadership.
 Our example is Jesus, and none of us fully live out His standard, but the quality of the church’s character — in every major area of life — will mirror closely to the depth of the leader’s character.

 Team spirit – If the leader isn’t a cheerleader for the team, they’ll seldom be any cheerleaders on the team.
 Energy and enthusiasm is often directly proportional to the attitude of the leader.

 Generosity – No church — and no organization for that matter — will be more generous than its most senior leadership.
 There may be individuals who are generous, but as a whole people follow the example of leadership in this area as much or more than any other.

 Completing goals and objectives – The leader doesn’t complete all the tasks — and shouldn’t — but ultimately the leader sets the bar on whether goals and objectives are met.
 Complacency prevails where the leader doesn’t set measurable progress as a value and ensure systems are in place to meet them.

 Creativity – The leader doesn’t have to be the most creative person — seldom is — but the team will be no more creative than the leader allows.
 A leader who stifles idea generation puts a lid on creativity and eventually curtails growth and change.